A new home or a new loan. Which is easier to find?

 - There may be significant break costs that you must pay if you exit the loan before the end of the fixed rate period.

-- Your regular repayments will vary less when interest rates change, making it easier to budget.
+- Your regular repayments will vary less if interest rates increase, making it easier to budget.

 - If interest rates fall, your regular repayments on the variable portion will too.

-- You can repay the variable part of the loan quicker if you wish.
+- You can generally repay the variable part of the loan quicker if you wish.

 - If interest rates rise, your regular repayments on the variable portion will too.

-- Only limited additional repayments of the fixed rate portion are allowed.
+- Your additional repayments of the fixed rate portion will be limited.

 - There may be significant break costs that you must pay if you exit the fixed portion of the loan early.

 You repay only the interest on the amount borrowed usually for the first one to five years of the loan, although some lenders offer longer terms.
-As you’re not also paying off the principal, your monthly repayments are lower.
+Because you’re not also paying off the principal, your monthly repayments are lower.
 At the end of the interest-only period, you begin to pay off both interest and principal.
 These loans are especially popular with investors who plan to pay off the principal when the property is sold.
-This strategy is usually reliant on the property having achieved capital growth.
+This strategy is usually reliant on the property having achieved capital growth before it is sold.

 - Lower regular repayments during the interest only period.

-- If it is not a fixed rate loan, you have the flexibility to pay off, and often redraw, the principal at your convenience during the interest-only period.
+- If it is not a fixed rate loan, there may be flexibility to pay off, and possibly redraw, the principal at your convenience during the interest-only period.

 - At the end of the interest only period you have the same level of debt as when you started.

-- If you’re not able to extend your interest-only period, you could face the possibility of increased repayments.
+- If you’re not able to extend your interest-only period your repayments will increase at the end of the interest-only period.

 - You could face a sudden increase in regular repayments at the end of the interest-only period.

 You can pay into and withdraw from your home loan every month, so long as you keep up the regular required repayments.
 Many people choose to have their salary paid into their line of credit account.
-This type of loan is good for people who want to maximise their income to pay off their mortgage quickly and/or who want maximum flexibility in their access to funds.
+This type of loan is good for people who want maximum flexibility in their access to funds.

 - You can use your income to help reduce interest charges and pay off your mortgage quicker.